The Best Christmas Cookie Recipe

 Six Christmas Sugar Cookies with bagged royal icing.

 Baking a big batch of traditional Christmas cookies is one of our favorite family holiday traditions.
-It just doesn’t seem like Christmas until we’ve pulled out the cookie cutters and created these Christmas classic delights with our kids.
+It just doesn’t feel like Christmas until we’ve pulled out the cookie cutters and created these Christmas classic delights with our kids.
 There’s no need to buy them from the store; save lots of money and make them yourself!
 It’s such a fun way to spend a cold, winter afternoon with the littles (or not-so-littles).
+I find decorating the cookies quite therapeutic, and a fun and festive way to unwind!

-In addition to being fun to make, the flavor of these holiday cookies is incredible!
-Give these Christmas sugar cookies a try.
-Trust us, Santa loves them!
+In addition to being fun to make, the flavor of these holiday cookies is divine!
+Give ’em a try.
+Trust me, Santa loves them too!
 He can never take just one bite.

 Ingredients in Christmas Sugar Cookies